foreversponge/snaptalk/README.md

 ## Core Features

 1. The user can post pictures.
-2. The user can follow other users and received notifications when the followed user posts a picture.
+2. The user can follow other users and receive notifications when the user is followed by another user.
-3. The user can leave comments to posted pictures.
+3. The user can leave comments on posted pictures.
 4. The user can like other users' posts.
-5. The user can change his profile header color.
+5. The user can change the app's color scheme.

 ## Team Members